WHAT DIFFERENTIATES THE MOST SUCCESSFUL AIRCRAFT TRANSFERS – AN OPERATOR’S PERSPECTIVE

 - Consider whether the organization is capable and has resources for the sustained surge effort

-- Assess, realistically, whether they have full command of the five factors which determine success
+- Assess, realistically, whether they have full command of the five factors which determine the success

-SeaTec is an industry leader in Aircraft Transfers, Entry into Service and Technical Records, and actively participates in the ATA Aircraft Transfer Records Working Group.
+SeaTec is an industry leader in Aircraft Transfers, Entry into Service, Lease Returns, and Technical Records, and actively participates in the ATA Aircraft Transfer Records Working Group.

 For more information about Aircraft Transfers or related topics contact or the authors and follow us on Linkedin.